william-rittmeyer/medical-school-anki/README.md

 # Tulane Medical School Anki Deck

-LAST UPDATE: 8/24/23 7:10 a.m.
+LAST UPDATE: 8/25/23 6:45 a.m.

-***LAST UPDATE INCLUDES HISTOLOGY, GENETICS and BIOCHEM FROM Wednesday 8/23/23***
+***LAST UPDATE INCLUDES HISTOLOGY LAB 1 AND EPIGENETICS FROM THURSDAY 8/24/23***

 Hello my friends, this is an Anki deck I will be preparing throughout the year.